BertonYang18/BARN-monkey/README.md

 ## Data Preparation

-Please download the video frames of socially housed macaques from (xxx) and save them in the path of "BARN-monkey/data/monkey/frames/"
+1- Please download the video frames of socially housed macaques from (xxx) and save them in the path of "BARN-monkey/data/monkey/frames/".

+2- Please download the checkpoint files from (xxx) and save them in the path of "BARN-monkey/checkpoint/".

+## Train and test

+Please use the file "tools/train_monkey.py" for training and use the file "tools/test_monkey.py" for inference.

+## original readme.md of mmaction2
 The followings are the content in readme.md of mmaction2:

 [📘Documentation](https://mmaction2.readthedocs.io/en/latest/) |